Germany–Russia relations: Interwar period

 The Spanish Civil War was in part a proxy war.
 The Nationalists led by General Francisco Franco and the Republican government fought it out for the control of the country.
 Militarily, the Nationalists usually had the upper hand and they won in the end.
 Germany sent in the Condor Legion comprising elite air and tank units to the Nationalist forces.
 The Soviet Union sent military and political advisors, and sold munitions in support of the "Loyalist," or Republican, side.
 The Comintern helped Communist parties around the world send volunteers to the International Brigades that fought for the Loyalists.

-In August 1939 the two totalitarian states stunned the world by coming to a major agreement, the Molotov–Ribbentrop Pact.
+In August 1939 the two states stunned the world by coming to a major agreement, the Molotov–Ribbentrop Pact.
 They agreed to invade and partition Poland and divided up Eastern Europe.
 The Soviets provided Germany with oil and reversed the anti-Nazi rhetoric of Communist parties around the world.
 At the same time, the Soviet and German interests were not reconciled in the Balkano-Danubian region.
 Thus, during 1940-1941 hot Soviet-German discussions concerning a new division of the South-Eastern Europe were going on.
 In June 1940, Moscow recognized that Slovakia was in the German sphere of influence.
 Otherwise, Russian request for the exclusive influence in Romania, Bulgaria and Turkey was rejected by Berlin in November 1940.

 German invasion of Soviet Union and World War II

 The siege of Leningrad during World War II was the deadliest siege of a city in history.

 In 1941, it was Russia's turn, yet Joseph Stalin refused to believe the multiple warnings of a German invasion.
 Operation Barbarossa began in June 1941, captured or destroyed multiple Soviet armies, and reached the gates of Moscow by December.
 Stalin fought back and forged close relations with Britain and the United States, both of which provided large amounts of munitions.

-The Eastern Front became the horrendous ideological and race war with more than 27 million killed, including Soviet prisoners of war and Jews.
+The Eastern Front became an ideological and race war with more than 27 million killed, including Soviet prisoners of war and Jews.
 It was perhaps the bloodiest conflict in human history.